 Navigation and all that1st September 2006

-Britain is blessed with good mapping but Ireland is not so fortunate.
+Britain is blessed with good mapping, but Ireland is not so fortunate.
 In the Republic, the staple from the Ordinance Survey of Ireland is their Discovery 1:50000 series, the same scale as the OS Landranger series.
 Another thing that you need to watch is the age of the maps: some date from 2001.
-The Ordinance Survey of Northern Ireland Discoverer series, at the same scale of the OS Landranger series.
-Both services do larger scales (1:25000) for specific areas but these are not many of these.
-Harvey has done 1:30000 SuperWalker maps of the Wicklow Mountains and Connemara for a while now but they have now brought out a new SuperWalker for the MacGillyCuddy’s Reeks at the same scale as the others.
+The Ordinance Survey of Northern Ireland Discoverer series, at the same scale as the OS Landranger series.
+Both services do larger scales (1:25000) for specific areas, but these are not many of these.
+Harvey has done 1:30000 SuperWalker maps of the Wicklow Mountains and Connemara for a while now but they have now brought out a new SuperWalker for the MacGillycuddy’s Reeks at the same scale as the others.

 So far, I have restricted my discussion to paper mapping, but mapping software is a growing area.
 OSI produce their own DVD’s, but the main players in British mapping seem to be Anquet and Memory Map.
 Integration with GPS receivers and the ability to print off mapping for your walking are very much on offer.
 Just a few thoughts on the printing bit: laminate your print-out and remember not to cut yourself too tight; regarding the latter point, you may need to change your plans on location.

 Please be aware that comment moderation is enabled and may delay the appearance of your contribution.